STANISLAUS AUDUBON SOCIETY BOARD OF DIRECTORS 2022-2025

 Richard Brown

-A board member since 2019 who serves on the Events Committee, Rich recently retired from 50 years in the California Fruit and Vegetable processing industry.
+A board member since 2019 who served on the Events Committee, Rich recently retired from 50 years in the California Fruit and Vegetable processing industry.
 Rich just began birding (and bird photography) about five years ago and has been busy trying to get up to speed:-) He took a number of beginning birding classes from current Stanislaus Audubon Board Members at Modesto Junior College.
 Rich also took advantage of the learning opportunities provided by excellent field trips from the Stanislaus, Altacal and Central Sierra Audubon Societies.
 He joined the Central Valley Birding Club, attended birding festivals, and participated in Christmas Bird Counts.
+Rich is now a member of the Advisory Committee.

 Two years ago, Rich attended the University of California's Certified California Naturalist Course at UC Merced.
 Since course competition he has volunteered at the University of California Natural Reserve System, Central Sierra Environmental Resource Center, and the San Luis National Wildlife Refuge Complex.
 Rich says the most important use of his naturalist training is a twice monthly email on native California flora and fauna to 160 former business associates and friends.
 Rich says that for many of these recipients, this mailing is the first of its kind to reach their inbox:-)